ximonsson/OSM.jl/README.md

 # OSM.jl

-Julia packages to handle OpenStreetmap data
+Julia packages to handle OpenStreetmap data.
+Nothing new, just wanted to test things on my own....